 If you’re lucky you might even spot roving deer, muskrats and other wildlife on your trek along the trails, which extend for more than 30 kilometres.

-In the cultivated region of the gardens, expect to enjoy massive collections of irises and more than 2,500 rose bushes.
+Next, the cultivated region of the gardens!
+Here you can enjoy massive collections of irises and more than 2,500 rose bushes.
 Examine the most promising new annuals in the trial beds and the recent All American Selection winners.

-The greenhouse at the RBG Centre boasts a fragrant year-round bulb room and a collection of weird-shaped cactus plants and succulents.
+There's also a large greenhouse at the RBG Centre.
+It boasts a fragrant year-round bulb room and a collection of weird-shaped cactus plants and succulents.

 If you have a bent for the bizarre, check out the extraterrestrial appearance of the plants at the orchid show hosted here every winter.

-Restaurants include a tea room in the Rock Garden (lovely during the summer) and a small coffee shop inside.
+Restaurants include a charming tea room in the Rose Garden, a cafe in the Rock Garden centre, and a small cafe inside the main Visitor Centre building.
 Call ahead for exact dates and hours of operation or check the web site (below).
-The book/giftshop has a good selection of books dealing with nature and local history.
+The book/giftshop in the main visitor centre has a good selection of books dealing with nature and local history.

 The garden hosts concerts (jazz and classical during the summer), art shows and public lectures.
 Annual festivals celebrate different types of plants such as The Lilac Festival.